samuelhafsteins/D1-REIR/README.md

 Now we just need to repeat this until all cards have been found, or in other words, all values in the array are set to **1**.

 Here we have a new problem, how do we know if all the values in the array are set to **1**.
-Well one way would be to go through each value and check if it is set to **1**, but that is kinda slow since because each time we generate a new number we would have to go through the array and check if all values are set to **1**.
+Well one way would be to go through each value and check if it is set to **1**, but that is kinda slow since each time we generate a new number we would have to go through the array and check if all values are set to **1**.

-Now we can observe that since all the values are **0** initially and only when they show up the first time we will go into the `if` clause, since in there they are set to **1** and nothing changes it back.
-So we could instead of going through the array each time, we only will need a counter variable saying how often we have gone into the `if` clause and when that counter reaches **N**, well then we must have entered the `if` clause **N** times and thus have found all our cards.
+Now we can observe that since all the values are **0** initially and only when they show up the first time will we go into the `if` clause, since in there they are set to **1** and nothing changes it back.
+So instead of going through the array each time, we only need a counter saying how often we have gone into the `if` clause and when that counter reaches **N**, well then we must have entered the `if` clause **N** times and thus have found all our cards.

 One way to program it is like the following.